omegasenior/topbiketoursportugal/content/pages/bike-hollidays/index.en.md

   Cycling Holidays with guide available in the following languages: Portugues, Spanish and English.

-  Fold N'Visit - Rent a Bike, Unipessoal is iregistered in Tourism of Portugal with RNAAT number 7/2014.
+   Fold N'Visit - Rent a Bike, Unipessoal Lda is iregistered in Tourism of Portugal with RNAAT number 7/2014.

   The liability insurance and personal accidents insurance are included only in guided Bike tours.